altimmons/LangNotes/Linux.md

 ##Redirection

 [zsh: 7 Redirection](http://zsh.sourceforge.net/Doc/Release/Redirection.html)

+!!!Warning Warning: Unsure of the explicit differences of  BASH and ZSH for redirection.

 The following may appear anywhere in a simple command or may precede or follow a complex command.
 Expansion occurs before word or digit is used except as noted below.
 If the result of substitution on word produces more than one filename, redirection occurs for each separate filename in turn.